 If you are entirely new to RefWorks, we recommend that you use ProQuest RefWorks (which is the new version of RefWorks) >Find out more.

-Although both versions are now available, it is not currently possible to edit documents in New RefWorks if they have previously been used with Legacy RefWorks.
-For this reason we strongly recommend that existing RefWorks users at Oxford University delay moving to the new version of RefWorks for the time being. > Find out more
+If you are using Legacy RefWorks and are interested in using the new version of RefWorks, please be aware that it is currently not possible to edit documents in new RefWorks if they have previously been used in Legacy RefWorks.
+We strongly recommend that those using Legacy RefWorks at Oxford University delay moving to the new version of RefWorks until any documents you are working on are complete. > Find out more

 RefWorks is a web-based reference manager provided free to members of Oxford University via the Bodleian Libraries' institutional subscription.
 You can log in to RefWorks using your Oxford Single Sign-On or you can create an individual account.